Eldon Parish, New Brunswick: History

 Eldon was erected in 1827 from Beresford Parish.
 Eldon comprised Restigouche County west of the Upsalquitch River, with the county line being a prolongation of the western boundary of Northumberland County.

 In 1840 the eastern boundary was altered to run due south from the mouth of the Upsalquitch.

 In 1852 the western county line was changed to its current location; Eldon's western line moved with it.

 In 1879 Eldon was dissolved and its territory added to Addington Parish.

-In 1896 Eldon was reërected from Addington, with the eastern line now further east in its modern configuration.
+In 1896 Eldon was re-erected from Addington, with the eastern line now further east in its modern configuration.

 In 1916 the western part of Eldon was erected as Grimmer Parish.
 Grimmer included what is now Saint-Quentin Parish.